 YOUR EXPERIENCES?
 Gardeners also wonder if using graywater from their washer is a possibility.
 My grandmother simply ran the hose from her washer into a clump of canna lilies near the porch.
 That worked fine for her … and there was a never-ending supply of fishing worms in the spot where the water discharged.

-I’ve never used a rain barrel but I did experiment once with collecting graywater from my clothes washer.
+I did experiment once with collecting graywater from my clothes washer.
 I found that filtering the water, storing it for no more than twenty four hours and distributing it evenly around my small garden was more than I could manage.

 Tags For This Article: rain barrels